8 Healthy Snack Ideas to Keep Blood Sugar in Check

 Prevent the roller-coaster ride of a blood sugar spike and then crash with these easy, nutritious snack ideas.

 Snacks sometimes get the short shrift: You’re oh-so hungry (maybe even hangry) and you seek out something edible, convenient, and quick—and then eat it without much thought.
 Instead, practice self-care by being more intentional about your food intake.
-Seek out snacks that include at least one super-satisfying nutrient like protein, fiber, or a good-for-you fat—which independently and collectively will help to keep your blood sugar from quickly spiking and later crashing.
-In an ideal world, that snack won’t be overly carbohydrate-heavy.
-(If you have diabetes, aim for a snack size that’s about 50 to 150 calories per serving and at or under 15 grams of carbohydrates.)
-The ultimate reward is warding off hunger until your next scheduled meal time.
+Seek snacks that include at least one super-satisfying nutrient like protein, fiber, or a good-for-you fat—and you’ll be that much more likely to ward off hunger until your next meal.
+But also those nutrients independently and collectively will help to keep your blood sugar from quickly spiking and later crashing.
+In an ideal world, that snack also won’t be overly carbohydrate-heavy.
+If you have diabetes, a diabetes-friendly snack is about 50 to 150 calories per serving and at or under 15 grams of carbohydrates.

-Remember, too, that snacks are a great opportunity to squeeze in more healthy foods like veggies, fruits, whole grains, or important nutrients like healthy fats, fiber, protein, or disease-fighting phytochemicals—and that’s for everyone, whether or not you have diabetes.
-With this advice in mind, here are seven snacks to buy or prep and eat—all of which will help keep your blood sugar in check.
+Remember, too, that snacks are a great opportunity to squeeze in more healthy foods like veggies, fruits, whole grains, or important nutrients like healthy fats, fiber, protein, or disease-fighting phytochemicals—and that’s for everyone, whether or not you have diabetes, or are mindful about your blood sugar level.

 3. Hard-Boiled Eggs